smaclell/smaclell.github.io/_drafts/embrace-change.md

 * Reiterate why I would be a great fit

 Due to my background I am less good at algorithms and get caught up on some standard interview questions.
-I spent alot of time practicing interview problems and reading up on [algorithms][algorithms].
-When that wasn't enough I tried learning Ruby and refreshing my knowledge of Javascript frameworks/idioms.
+I spent a lot of time practicing interview problems and reading up on [algorithms][algorithms].
+When that wasn't enough I tried learning Ruby and refreshing my knowledge of JavaScript frameworks/idioms.
 After coming home from interviews, I implemented the programming questions I was given to double check my solutions.

 Success